Anima and animus

+The anima and animus are a pair of dualistic, Jungian archetypes which form a syzygy, or union of opposing forces.
+Carl Jung described the animus as the unconscious masculine side of a woman, and the anima as the unconscious feminine side of a man, each transcending the personal psyche.
+They are considered animistic parts within the Self, with Jung viewing parts of the self as part of the infinite set of archetypes within the collective unconscious.

-The anima and animus are a syzygy of dualistic, Jungian archetypes among the array of other animistic parts within the Self in Jungian psychology, described in analytical psychology and archetypal psychology, under the umbrella of transpersonal psychology.
-The Jungian parts of the Self are a priori part of the infinite set of archetypes within the collective unconscious.
-Modern Jungian clinical theory under the analytical/archetypal -psych framework considers a syzygy-without-its-partner like yin without yang: countertransference reveals that logos and/or eros are in need of repair through a psychopomp, mediating the identified patient's Self; this theoretical model is similar to positive psychology's understanding of a well-tuned personality through something like a Goldilocks principle.
+Anima and animus are described in analytical psychology and archetypal psychology under the umbrella of transpersonal psychology.
+Modern Jungian clinical theory under these frameworks considers a syzygy-without-its-partner to be like yin without yang.
+The goal is to become integrated over time into a well-functioning whole, similar to positive psychology's understanding of a well-tuned personality through something like a Goldilocks principle.
+For men, this involves accepting eros, or desire for connection; for women, this means developing logos, or reason and rationality.
+A therapist's empathetic countertransference can reveal that logos and/or eros are in need of repair through a psychopomp guide to mediate between the unconscious and conscious of the identified patient's Self.

 Overview

-Jung described the animus as the unconscious masculine side of a woman, and the anima as the unconscious feminine side of a man, each transcending the personal psyche.
+In Jung's theory, the anima makes up the totality of the unconscious feminine psychological qualities that a man possesses and the animus the masculine ones possessed by a woman.
 Jung's theory states that the anima and animus are the two primary anthropomorphic archetypes of the unconscious mind, as opposed to the theriomorphic and inferior function of the shadow archetypes.
+He did not believe they were an aggregate of father or mother, brothers, sisters, aunts, uncles, or teachers, though these aspects of the personal unconscious can influence a person's anima or animus.
 He believed they are the abstract symbol sets that formulate the archetype of the Self.

-In Jung's theory, the anima makes up the totality of the unconscious feminine psychological qualities that a man possesses and the animus the masculine ones possessed by a woman.
-He did not believe they were an aggregate of father or mother, brothers, sisters, aunts, uncles, or teachers, though these aspects of the personal unconscious can influence a person's anima or animus.

 Jung believed a male's sensitivity is often lesser or repressed, and therefore considered the anima one of the most significant autonomous complexes.
-Jung believed the anima and animus manifest themselves by appearing in dreams and influence a person's attitudes and interactions with the opposite sex.
+Jung believed that the anima and the animus manifest themselves by appearing in dreams and influence a person's attitudes and interactions with the opposite sex.
 A natural understanding of another member of the opposite sex is instilled in individuals that stems from constant subjection to members of the opposite sex.
-This instilment leads to the development of the anima and animus.
+This instillment leads to the development of the anima and animus.
 Jung said that "the encounter with the shadow is the 'apprentice-piece' in the individual's development ... that with the anima is the 'masterpiece'".
 Jung viewed the anima process as being one of the sources of creative ability.
 In his book The Invisible Partners, John A. Sanford said that the key to controlling one's anima/animus is to recognize it when it manifests and exercise our ability to discern the anima/animus from reality.

 Origin

-The Greek anemos means "wind" for both anima and animus; pneuma is another word for wind, meaning "spirit".
+The related Greek word anemos means "wind" for both anima and animus; pneuma is another word for wind, meaning "spirit".